danblok/auth/README.md

 # Authentication microservice

-The goal of the project is to explore microservice nature in the form of authentication service that allows the client to receive JWT tokens and check for their validity.
+The goal of the project is to explore the microservice nature in the form of an authentication service that allows the client to receive JWT tokens and check their validity.

 Every part of the service is independent of each other.
-All of them are using `TokenService` interface.
+All parts are using `TokenService` interface.
 It allows to inject a new layer like logging, transport layer, different business logic, cache or something else easily.

 ## What is the project consists of
 - HTTP and GRPC servers